Vegan Chocolate Truffles

 Notes

-How to roast your hazelnuts: preheat the oven to 350F and spread the whole hazelnuts, in a single layer, evenly over a baking tray—roast in the oven for about 8 minutes or until the hazelnuts are lightly colored and toasted.
+How to roast your hazelnuts: Preheat the oven to 350F and spread the whole hazelnuts, in a single layer, evenly over a baking tray—roast in the oven for about 8 minutes or until the hazelnuts are lightly colored and toasted.
 Let them cool.

 Nutrition facts: the nutrition values are for one serving and are based on an online nutrition calculator.
 It’s an estimate only and should not be considered a substitute for a professional nutritionist’s advice.
 Please see my disclosure policies.